RichardWallis/bibframe2schema/README.md

 Preprocessor (instigated using ```-p LoCSRUResponse```) designed to handle XML output from Library of Congress search request which captures RDF output within a ```searchRetrieveResponse``` element structure.

+Note: Following general discussions in the developent community, the bibframe2schema.org repository will be renaming its master branch to 'main'.